-Fat grafting or fat injection cosmetic surgery is a versatile procedure that can add fullness to areas of your body that age naturally diminishes.
+Fat grafting or fat injection cosmetic surgery is a versatile procedure that can add fullness to areas of your body that diminish naturally as we age.

 This fat transfer procedure removes fat from the donor part of your body where it is abundant and places it in an area where the additional bulk will achieve the cosmetic effects you and your doctor seek.

 It is typically used to fill sunken areas beneath the eyes, fleshing out certain areas of the face, such as “laugh lines” and nasolabial folds, and filling in forehead creases or augmenting sunken cheek areas.
 This procedure can be performed alone or to complement a full facelift.